-In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of the "District, a Tax Regulatory Agreement of the District dated July 28, 2015 (the "Tax Regulatory Agreement") and other proofs submitted to us relative to the issuance and sale of the \$25,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series C dated July 28, 2015 and maturing on March 18, 2016, consisting of Note No. R-\ in the aggregate principal amount of \$\\\\\\\, bearing interest at the rate of \\\\\\\, bearing interest at the rate of \\\\\\\\, bearing interest at the rate of \\\\\\\\\, bearing interest at the rate of \\\\\\\\, bearing interest at the rate
+In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of the District, a Tax Regulatory Agreement of the District dated November 3, 2015 (the "Tax Regulatory Agreement"), and other proofs submitted to us relative to the issuance and sale of \$36,215,000 Metropolitan District, Hartford County, Connecticut General Obligation Bonds, Issue of 2015, Series B, dated November 3, 2015 and maturing serially on November 1, 2016-2035 (the "Bonds").
+The Bonds are subject to redemption prior to maturity.

-The Notes are originally registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), to effect a book-entry system for the ownership and transfer of the Notes.
-So long as DTC or its nominee is the registered owner, principal and interest payments on the Notes will be made to DTC.
+The Bonds are originally registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), to effect a book-entry system for the ownership and transfer of the Bonds.
+So long as DTC or its nominee is the registered owner, principal and interest payments on the Bonds will be made to DTC.

-We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of any official statement or other offering material relating to the Notes and we express no opinion relating thereto.
+We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of any official statement or other offering material relating to the Bonds and we express no opinion relating thereto.

-Based on such proceedings and proofs, we are of the opinion that the District has the authority to issue the Notes under authority of the Constitution and statutes of the State of Connecticut and that the Notes are valid and binding general obligations of the District for the payment of the principal of and interest on which the full faith and credit of the District are pledged, that the District is authorized to levy unlimited taxes upon the City of Hartford and the Towns of Bloomfield, East Hartford, Newington, Rocky Hill, West Hartford, Wethersfield and Windsor comprising the District, proportionately as provided in the District's Charter to pay the principal of the Notes and interest thereon, and that such city and towns are authorized to levy ad valorem taxes on all taxable property within their respective limits to pay such District taxes without limitation as to rate or amount except as to property classified under the statutes of the State, such as certified forest lands taxable at a limited rate and dwelling houses of qualified elderly persons of low income or of qualified disabled persons taxable at limited amounts.
+We are of the opinion that such proceedings and proofs show lawful authority for the issuance and sale of the Bonds under authority of the Constitution and statutes of the State of Connecticut and that the Bonds are valid and binding general obligations of the District for the payment of the principal of and interest on which the full faith and credit of the District are pledged, that the District is authorized to levy unlimited taxes upon the City of Hartford and the Towns of Bloomfield, East Hartford, Newington, Rocky Hill, West Hartford, Wethersfield and Windsor comprising the District, proportionately as provided in the District's Charter to pay the principal of the Bonds and interest thereon, and that such city and towns are authorized to levy ad valorem taxes on all taxable property within their respective limits to pay such District taxes without limitation as to rate or amount except as to property classified under the general statutes, such as certified forest lands taxable at a limited rate and dwelling houses of qualified elderly persons of low income or of qualified disabled persons taxable at limited amounts.
 We are further of the opinion that the Tax Regulatory Agreement is a valid and binding agreement of the District.